 She grimaced sympathetically.
 “I don’t know how long it will take the fleet to gather, but knowing my mother it’s already in motion.
 A quarter moon, perhaps, half at most.
 We’ll be gone before summer arrives.”

-Making another sound of frustration, Jaymes slumped back.
+Making another sound of frustration, Jaymes slumped into his pillows.
 He’d made great progress in his recovery, all things considered, but there was still too far to go.
-Barring a miracle, when the Riders sailed for Aquila, Jaymes would not be amongst them.
+Barring a miracle, when the Riders sailed for Aquila Jaymes would not be amongst them.

 “I’m sorry.”
 Mhysra leant forward and rested her hand carefully over his.